Is the Job Market Tougher for Mature Graduates

 How to Survive the Tough Job Market

 Perseverance should keep you looking for a job (until the offer comes along).
 You might bang your head, in frustration, after you realise that you didn't pass the final interview.
-It won't do you any good if you wonder if you didn't try too hard or you didn't make a great effort in customising your CV (for this particular job).
+It won't do you any good if you wonder if you didn't try too hard or you didn't make a great effort in customizing your CV with the help of our graduate CV writing service (for this particular job).
 Look forward to the next one instead.
 Don't lose hope.
 Perseverance would make a huge difference, which employers (or recruiters) would see sooner or later.
 And they consider it a virtue.

 You must not lose that affirmative mindset.
 This is not an easy thing to do, as all you want is a monthly paycheck.
 You're too old for any unpaid job, yet this would be the only thing to keep you from losing your edge.
 You're also getting tired of waking up every morning, wondering if this could be the day when you put that uncertainty behind you.
 You won't know the answer unless you keep on sending your CV.
 If you're dealing with another setback, then call any member of your family.
 Invite your mates to beer (and another football game).
 Listen to your favourite tune (in your playlist), if not watch a rerun of “Doctor Who” (if you're a fan of that series).
 Chocolate, if not Belgian butter cookies, should lift your spirits up.